provenance-io/docs/running-a-node/running-a-node-1/become-a-validator.md

 ## Security

 Validators are the most important nodes in the network.
 They require a level of security that ensures they are highly available and protected at every level.
-The following reviews the recommended network architecture to ensure the provenance network validators are protected.
+The following reviews the recommended network architecture to ensure the Provenance Blockchain network validators are protected.
 This is patterned after the official [Tendermint Documentation](https://docs.tendermint.com/master/nodes/validators.html).

 ### Network Architecture